kaihendry/laptemp/README.md

 	date -d "yesterday" +%s
 	date -d "2 days ago" +%s

 And filter the csv...
+TODO

-# Temperatures are useful
+# Temperatures indicates if there is a

-* Indicates if there is a kernel problem
+* kernel problem
-* Tells is there is a hardware issue (deployed in a place without any air circulation)
+* hardware issue (deployed in a place without any air circulation)
-* Indicates if there is a load issue
+* load issue

 # Acknowledgements